gravityblast/metagraph/README.md

 written clear in the client side dapp.

-The other way we propose with Metagraph is to allow anyone to run a `metagraph` node that watches smart contracts events emitting a metadata pointer, and pin those file to a local or remote SAAS managed node, making the pinning process decentralized and permissionless.
+The other way we propose with Metagraph is to allow anyone to run a `metagraph` node that watches smart contracts events emitting a metadata pointer, and pin those files to a local or remote SAAS managed node, making the pinning process decentralized and permissionless.

 ## Build dependencies